rgwood/Project-Santa-Cruz-Private-Preview/Sample-Scripts-and-Notebooks/Official/MobileNetV2SSDL_Training on VS Code IDE/README.md

 - Build tensorflow object detection docker image for AzureML with Mobilenetssdv2lite base model
 - Generate TF record from Pascal VOC format tagged images.
 The dataset was labelled using VoTT 2 https://github.com/microsoft/VoTT labeling tool to create and label bounding boxes and export in PASCAL VOC format.
 - Run training on remote ML compute node

-- Follow the instructions in the notebook by running each cells.
+Open the notebook in VS code and follow the instructions in the notebook by running each cells to do transfer learning with Tensorflow SSDLiteV2 & SSDV2 Models and deploy the trained model to Azure Eye Devkit